OPLSS/videography/README.md

   * Place the transmitter in a pocket or suspend from the belt clip
   * Please repeat questions asked by the audience

+If the speaker uses the overhead projector, offer the laser pointer.

 If the camera automatically stops recording after 30 minutes, the operator will need to restart recording after it stops.
 Rather than wait for this to occur, choose a time after 28 minutes when the